top of page

 Where we stayed:

-Cozy room with two single beds, blue accents, lit lamps, patterned wallpaper, and exposed wooden beams.
+Cozy room at the kings head masham with two single beds, blue accents, lit lamps, patterned wallpaper, and exposed wooden beams.
 Window with curtain, framed picture.

-Narrow stone street with benches and planters, flanked by rustic buildings.
+Narrow stone street behind the kings head masham with benches and planters, flanked by rustic buildings.
 Bright blue sky with clouds.
 Calm, quaint village atmosphere.

 Getting here:

-Masham is a great base, with all the beauty of the Yorkshire Dales on the doorstep, and only a 20 minute drive from the A1.
-Harrogate and Darlington are only 40 minutes drive away while York, Leeds, Newcastle and Teesside are all about an hour by car.
+Masham is a great base, with all the beauty of the Yorkshire Dales on the doorstep, and still only a 20 minute drive from the A1.
+Harrogate and Darlington are 40 minutes drive away, while York, Leeds, Newcastle and Teesside are all about an hour by car.

 The nearest train stations are Northallerton and Thirsk.
-Public bus routes stopping at Masham include the 138 from Ripon, 159 Ripon to Richmond and 144 Bedale to Masham buses.
+Public bus routes stopping at Masham include the 138 from Ripon, 159 Ripon to Richmond and 144 Bedale to Masham.

 What else is there to see close by:

 York is an hour by car from the brewery and is one of my favourite cities in the UK.
-It has numerous attractions, such as a horse racing course, a chocolate factory tour, York Minster (one of the world’s most magnificent cathedrals) and lots of Roman history displayed in places like the Jorvik Centre.
+It has numerous attractions, such as the York Race Course, a chocolate factory tour at York Chocolate Story, York Minster (one of the world’s most magnificent cathedrals) plus lots of Roman history displayed in places like the Jorvik Centre.
 It is well worth spending a few days in the city to soak up the history and atmosphere.

-Couple walking a dog on a sunny day in front of historic ruins, surrounded by lush green grass and trees.
+Couple walking a dog on a sunny day in front of historic ruins of Jervaulx Abbey, surrounded by lush green grass and trees.
 Text: Visit Harrogate.

 There are two ruined Cistercian abbeys close by, Jervaulx Abbey and Fountains Abbey.
 The latter is a UNESCO World Heritage Site and also includes a Georgian water garden with elegant ornamental lakes, canals, temples and cascades.